 Dixa, on the other hand, can be set up very quickly and does not require assistance from IT (most integrations can even be set up in minutes).
 With Dixa we wanted to make contact center software available to everyone and give complete admin power to the customer service teams in the world.
 We allow admins to easily change routing, choose their algorithms, add and remove users on the fly and make real-time changes to their setup in seconds (e.g. change IVR, phone announcements, email auto-replies, etc.).

 Dixa was made with the goal of bringing companies and their customers closer together, fostering a stronger bond between the two.
 With this in mind, Dixa was built as channel neutral from the start.
 This means every customer inquiry is treated the same, regardless of whether a customer reached out on the phone, in an email or in a chat, allowing for a true multichannel conversation.

 Other solutions out there, Freshdesk included, call themselves multichannel, but instead are several different products that have been built separately and packaged together.
 Because of this, agents have to jump between systems & tabs to handle customer inquiries on different channels.
 Because Dixa truly handles all communication within one platform, agents get a holistic overview of each customer and can deliver quicker, more personalized support regardless of how customers prefer to get in touch.

-This comparison was made on April 17th 2018 after we updated our own prices.
+This comparison was made on August 17th, 2018.
 Any changes that Freshdesk might make will take a bit of time for us to incorporate here, so we encourage anyone to check up on prices and features and not just take our word for granted.